IRS Form 8300 reference guide

 d.
 January 31, 2016, and Jan 31, 2017

-Exhibit 1, Answers to Exercises
+Exhibit 1, Answers to exercises

-2. (b) A cashier's check with a face value of more than $10,000 is not considered cash.
+2. (b) No. A cashier's check with a face value of more than $10,000 is not considered cash.

-3. (b) Since the transaction does not meet the definition of a retail sale of a consumer durable, the cashier's check would not be treated as "cash" and Joe's Lumber Company would not be required to file a Form 8300.
-A "consumer durable" is defined as an item of tangible personal property of a type suitable under ordinary usage for personal consumption or use, that can reasonably be expected to be useful for at least one year under ordinary usage, and having a sales price of more than $10,000.
+3. (b) No. Since the transaction does not meet the definition of a retail sale of a consumer durable, the cashier's check would not be treated as "cash" and Joe's Lumber Company would not be required to file a Form 8300.
+A "consumer durable" is defined as an item of tangible personal property of a type suitable under ordinary usage for personal consumption or use, that can reasonably be expected to be useful for at least one year under ordinary usage and having a sales price of more than $10,000.
 There is no provision in the regulations allowing grouping two or more consumer durables for the purpose of the $10,000 threshold.

-4. (b) Personal checks are not cash.
+4. (b) No. Personal checks are not considered cash.

-6. (a) The fact there was a refund issued does not alter the fact Marina Boating received a total of more than $10,000 in cash and therefore is required to file Form 8300.
+6. (a) Yes.
+The fact there was a refund issued does not alter the fact Marina Boating received a total of more than $10,000 in cash and therefore is required to file Form 8300.

-7. (a) Otto's Farming Equipment Leasing must file Form 8300 once more than $10,000 in installment payments are received within a 12-month period.
+7. (a) Yes.
+Otto's Farming Equipment Leasing must file Form 8300 once more than $10,000 in installment payments are received within a 12-month period.

 8. (d) When Otto's Farming Equipment Leasing is paid in monthly (installment) payments, the business must add the first payment and any later payments made within one year of the first payment.
 When the total cash payments are more than $10,000 the business must file Form 8300.
 After filing Form 8300, the business must start a new count of cash payments.
 If the business receives more than $10,000 in additional cash payments within a 12-month period, it must file another Form 8300.